 History of the Psychoanalytic Research Consortium

-The matter became more urgent when the health problems of a major researcher in the field led him to turn to one of our committee for suggestions as to ultimate disposal of his recordings.
-The committee members concluded that a Consortium would best be established as an independent entity, as establishment was not feasible in a short time under auspices of the American.
-The PRC was formed with eight directors, Alice Brand Bartlett, Robert Galatzer-Levy, Leonard Horwitz, George Klumpner, Lester Luborsky, Nancy Miller, Sherwood Waldron Jr. and Robert Wallerstein.
+Within the CSA, Sherwood Waldron Jr., M.D. led an effort to explore how to conserve this data from recorded treatments, in view of his interest and prior experience in collecting and presenting taped analytic material for scientific purposes.
+The matter became more urgent when the health problems of another major researcher in the field led him to turn to the CSA as well for suggestions as to the ultimate disposal of his recordings.
+The committee concluded that an independent, Psychoanalytic Research Consortium (PRC) would best be established to manage this problem.
+Thus, the PRC was formed with eight directors, Alice Brand Bartlett, Robert Galatzer-Levy, Leonard Horwitz, George Klumpner, Lester Luborsky, Nancy Miller, Sherwood Waldron Jr. and Robert Wallerstein.
 Five were members of the CSA during the initial deliberations, and three others were invited to join.

-Bartlett was able to arrange for processing and storage of donated materials at the Menninger Clinic, where she is Associate Dean of Information/Media.
-The materials remain the property of the PRC.
-The Fund for Psychoanalytic Research of the American Psychoanalytic Association provided a grant in 1989 for organizational costs.
-Forms for gifts and bequests, agreement forms with potential researchers, and consent forms were established.
-Tax exempt status as a public charitable organization was provisionally approved in September, 1989 and granted permanent status in 1994.
+Since then, in addition to regular operations meetings, the PRC has met annually at the American Psychoanalytic Association mid-winter meetings.
+The American Psychoanalytic Association’s Fund for Psychoanalytic Research provided a grant to the PRC in 1989 for organizational costs in collecting and safeguarding recorded materials.
+The PRC was incorporated in Washington, D.C. in April 1989, and bylaws were established.
+Tax exempt status as a public charitable organization was provisionally approved in September 1989 and granted permanent status in 1994.